jmcbroome/citation_llm/README.md

 Once cleaned up, we extract a set of unique citation contexts from the dataset, along with all associated references for each context.
 We compute an embedding for each context and store the embedding in a [FAISS](https://github.com/facebookresearch/faiss) vectorstore, as well as storing the raw text and reference information in an associated SQlite relational database.
 This step is largely handled by [txtai](https://github.com/neuml/txtai).
 The database can then be loaded and accessed through the simple Flask webapp we provide here.

-### Querying

-Beyond working programmatically with database requests and tools like [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), I have written a simple extension for the popular [text-generation-webui](https://github.com/oobabooga/text-generation-webui).
-Simply clone this repository into the extensions folder of your installation of the webui and include citation_llm in your `--extensions` argument.
-Set the url (IP and port) for your database connection (loaded with context_app.py) and the relevant parameters, and all input will include citation context searching and returns.

 ### Drawbacks and Considerations

 Notably, this approach only allows for comprehensive representation of works with many citations, as it understands and represents scientific knowledge through references to it.
 Recent or obscure work will be poorly represented or understood.
 Creating a custom citation dataset is possible, but will still only be capable of representing heavily cited work.
 Even for heavily cited works, some key statements or facts may go unrepresented due to their niche relevance.
 However, we believe this approach overall will be effective for general scientific or academic questions and will provide real references for further reading.